National Payments Corporation of India: Unified Payments Interface (UPI)

+The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
+Bank Indonesia involved as a special observer.
+The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.

 *99# USSD

 An USSD channel service for UPI mobile banking launched in November 2012.
 Only public sector telecom service provider Bharat Sanchar Nigam Limited BSNL and Mahanagar Telephone Nigam Limited MTNL are offering this service.
 It uses quick codes for transactions and doesn't require smartphone and access to internet.
 The interface is developed by National Unified USSD Platform (NUUP) to overcome the problem of poor internet connectivity in rural areas with 12 regional languages.
 This service is being currently offered by 51 banks.
 BHIM app also supports USSD features.
 Understanding the importance of mobile banking in financial inclusion in general and of *99# in particular, various regulatory/trade bodies came together to ensure on boarding of all TSPs on *99# (USSD 1.0).
 With the wider ecosystem (11 TSPs), *99# was launched by Prime minister Narendra Modi on 28 August 2014, as part of Pradhan Mantri Jan Dhan Yojna.